Disadvantages of ceramic-on-ceramic bearing pairs in hip prostheses

 Causes of Squeaking

-• Malpositioning of the implants: Even small deviations in the position of the components can increase the risk of noise development.
+• Misalignment of the implants: Even small deviations in the position of the components can increase the risk of noise development.

-• Dry running: If the synovial fluid does not sufficiently reach between the sliding surfaces, dry friction can occur.
+• Dry run: If the synovial fluid does not sufficiently reach the sliding surfaces, dry friction can occur.

-• Wear of the surface: Micro-cracks or unevenness due to stress can promote the development of noise.
+• Surface wear: Microcracks or irregularities due to load can promote the formation of noises.

 3. High precision requirements